 Jenny Alberti, in her book, highlights the close link between health and clutter.

-Our clutter affects our health, and our health (mental or physical) contributes to clutter.
-It’s a cycle, and understanding it helps you address the root causes.
+Our clutter affects our health, and our health contributes to clutter.
+Understanding this cycle helps address the root causes.

-You don’t need to hire an expert to have a clutter-free bedroom.
-I’ve compiled the most effective strategies from experts in these fields to help you:
+That’s why I’ve compiled the most effective strategies from experts in these fields:

 - Home organization.